incompl/inlay/README.md

 ### & col {width}

 Treat this block as a column.
-The {width} can be a CSS width but there are some stru-specific values as well.
+The {width} can be a CSS width but there are some Inlay-specific values as well.
 There are strict rules about what widths can be used on sibling columns.
 However, if you follow these rules, you can create sophisticated layouts with ease.

 Values for width: